Faique420/FaiqueWebsite.github.io/README.md

-# Muhammad Faique — SQA Portfolio
+# Muhammad Faique — My Portfolio Website

-A clean, responsive static portfolio inspired by the supplied split-screen reference.
+A clean, responsive static portfolio inspired by the supplied split-screen reference. to have great opportunities for jobs in SQA or QA tester jobs.

 ## Files
 - `index.html` — complete website